Nash Social Distancing Games with Equity Constraints: How Inequality Aversion Affects the Spread of Epidemics: The Variance Constrained Game

 where $\mathcal{L}^j_{\mu_1,\mu_2}\in Y^\star$.
 Furthermore, $\mathcal{L}^j_{\mu_1,\mu_2} $ can be written as:

 with $f^\text{var}_{j,V,\mu_1,\mu_2}(u')$ continuous. \end{itemize} \end{lemma} \textit{Proof:} See Appendix \ref{Sect_3_lemma_Pr}. $\square$

-\begin{definition}[Generalized Nash Equilibrium] A distribution of actions described by $(\mu_1,\mu_2)$ is a Generalized Nash Equilibrium (GNE) with variance constraint $V \leq C$ if either: \begin{itemize} \item[(i)] $V(\mu_1,\mu_2)<C$ and for $j=1,2$ and for any probability measure $\bar\mu'_j$, it holds:
+\begin{definition}[Generalized Nash Equilibrium] A distribution of actions described by $(\mu_1,\mu_2)$ is a Generalized Nash Equilibrium (GNE) with variance constraint $V \leq C$ if either: \begin{itemize} \item[(i)] $V(\mu_1,\mu_2)<C$ and for any $j=1,2$ and any probability measure $\bar\mu'_j$, it holds: